Fishing For Shellcrackers Tips And Tricks

 The following article is some of the shellcracker fishing tips I’ve learned by directly targeting them and asking questions of other shellcracker anglers across America.
 By the way all other shellcracker anglers I have spoken to say they only catch shellcrackers during the spawn in the spring.
 Other than the occasional catches the shellcracker seems to elude even avid anglers that are on the water often after the spawn is over.
 Here is a list of some of the ways I locate, rig, and catch shellcrackers in the spring and the way I have extended my shellcracker fishing season by a few weeks.

-A Hairy Cricket jig with small piece of nightcrawler
+- A Hairy Cricket jig is a great jig for fishing with small piece of nightcrawler